 How to set up the Twitch bot

-You can use bot flows to automatically alert your server when you're streaming.
+You can use bot flows to alert your server when streaming automatically.
 You can use the triggers, actions, and variables to suit your needs, but below is a standard example of how you can send an automatic message to a channel on your server when you begin streaming.

 - From your server's Settings, navigate to Bots, and select Twitch Bot

-- If you want others in your server to be announced when they go live, click the edit button on the flow and click Edit on the trigger flow Twitch stream online,
+- If you want to announce that other members of your server have gone Live on Twitch, click the edit button on the flow and click Edit on the trigger flow Twitch stream online,

 - Under Trigger details, set which members or roles can trigger this flow.
 By default, this field will be Any member or role.
 We will allow anybody with the @Streamers role to trigger this flow for this example.
 Then, click Next.

 - Note: Only users who have linked their Twitch accounts can trigger this flow.

 - Under Actions, click Add, then select Send a custom chat message.